UniMath/agda-unimath/src/metric-spaces/complete-metric-spaces.lagda.md

     H (pseudometric-Metric-Space M) (id-short-map-Metric-Space M)
 ```

-### A metric space is complete if and only if all short maps into it extends to the Cauchy pseudocompletion
+### A metric space is complete if and only if all short maps into it extend to the Cauchy pseudocompletions

 ```agda
 module _